kengonakajima/mockcity/README.md

 Enjoy constructing your own city with friends in MMO, shared, persistent and dynamic world.

-For project update info, visit <a href="http://playmocc.blogspot.com/">playmocc.blogspot.com</a>
+For project updates, visit <a href="http://playmocc.blogspot.com/">playmocc.blogspot.com</a>

 Usage